skbkontur/cement/README.md

 # Cement [![Build status](https://ci.appveyor.com/api/projects/status/nfbn7d6rxmk88o2q?svg=true)](https://ci.appveyor.com/project/beevee12723/cement)

-- Dependency management tool, mostly for C# projects
+- Dependency management tool, mainly for C# projects
-- Allow get and build your projects with dependencies
+- Allow getting and building your projects with dependencies
-- Every project is git repository
+- Every project is a git repository
-- Every project is one solution or some content module
+- Every project is a solution or a content module

 # Get started

 ## Install

-1. You should have installed git and Visual Studio or MSBuild Tools
+1. You should have git and Visual Studio or MSBuild Tools installed
 2. Download zip from https://github.com/skbkontur/cement/releases/latest
 3. Unzip and run `dotnet\install.cmd`
 4. Restart terminal
-5. Command `cm` should show you aviable commands in any directory
+5. Command `cm` shows you aviable commands in any directory

 ## Work with cement

-Use `cm help` to see all cement commands.
+Use `cm help` to view all cement commands.
-Use `cm %command_name% /?` or `cm help %command_name%` to see command description.
+Use `cm %command_name% /?` or `cm help %command_name%` to view command description.

-All modules description stored in special git repo.
+All module descriptions are stored in a special git repo.

-At start your cement will use sample modules from https://github.com/KungA/cement-sample-modules/blob/master/modules
+In the beginning your cement will use sample modules from https://github.com/KungA/cement-sample-modules/blob/master/modules

-Command `cm ls` should shows modules A, B, C, D.
+Command `cm ls` shows modules A, B, C, D.

 ## Get modules

-Lets run some commands to get and build module A, which use modules B, C, D.
+Let some commands run to get and build module A, which uses modules B, C, D.

 ### cm init
 All modules should be downloaded into one 'cement tracked' directory.